jac-scale Reference#

 Calling Webhook Endpoints#

-Webhook endpoints require two headers:
+Webhook endpoints require two headers for authentication:

-HMAC-SHA256 signature of request body |
+X-API-Key: The API key obtained from/api-key/createX-Webhook-Signature: HMAC-SHA256 signature of the request body

 The signature is computed as: HMAC-SHA256(request_body, api_key)